maester365/maester/README.md

 Invoke-Maester
 ```

-### Running Maester in a Nation Cloud Environment
+### Running Maester in a National Cloud Environment

-An optional parameter, `-Environment`, can be utilized to specify the name of the national cloud environment to connect to.
+An optional parameter, `-Environment`, can be utilized on `Connect-Maester` to specify the name of the national cloud environment to connect to.
 By default global cloud is used.

 Allowed values include: